Lebanon - Country Commercial Guide

 Lebanon’s Parliament ratified the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty (WPPT) in 2010.
 Ratification documents have not yet been deposited with WIPO, however, since this would also require amendments to the Copyright Law.

-The Internal Security Force (ISF) Cybercrime and IP Unit under ISF’s Judicial Police directorate focuses its efforts on online counterfeiting and copyright violations, whereas the Money Laundering and Financial Crimes Unit investigates trademark violations associated with counterfeit physical goods.
+The ISF Cybercrime and Intellectual Property Unit under ISF’s Judicial Police directorate focuses its efforts on online counterfeiting and copyright violations, whereas the Money Laundering and Financial Crimes Unit investigates trademark violations associated with counterfeit physical goods.
 Lebanese Customs also plays a direct role in IPR enforcement by seizing counterfeits and an indirect role as part of its efforts to combat smuggling.
-The U.S. Trade Representative removed Lebanon from the Special 301 watchlist in its 2022 report.
-Lebanon had been on the watch list since 2008, and while Lebanon has done little to improve its IPR protection and enforcement, industry stakeholders had not raised concerns about IPR protection during the Special 301 review since 2014.

 The MOET’s IPPO acts upon the requests of rights holders or in an ex officio capacity.
 The ISF cannot act in an ex officio capacity and still requires a criminal complaint to be filed with the prosecutor’s office for it to take action.
 The sale and distribution of pirated, counterfeit, and copycat products continued across Lebanon, in commercial establishments and through street vendors.
 This included leather goods, apparel and luxury items, fast-moving consumer goods (FMCGs), software, optical media, and pharmaceuticals.

-IP Attaché Contact Information
+IP Attaché Contact Information:

 U.S. Embassy Abu Dhabi